peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 ---

-This document is the **Replication Guide** that provides supplementary material to the main article, "A Framework for the Computationally Reproducible Testing of Complex Narrative Systems: A Case Study in Astrology."
+This document is the **Replication Guide** that provides supplementary material to the main article, "A Framework for Reproducible Testing of Complex Narrative Systems: A Case Study in Astrology."
 Its purpose is to serve as a detailed, step-by-step guide for researchers who wish to replicate or extend the original study's findings.

 ## 📚 Related Documentation